eiri/codenames/specs.md

 ## Sync algo

 Use stable random with shared seed for board generation.
-Use supabase broadcast to sync seed and card open events.
+Use Ably broadcast to sync seed and card open events.

 ### Initial sync: